jdtech3/jdtech3/README.md

 ### Hi there 👋

-I'm Joe (or `JDTech` online), a student from Canada who codes for fun, convenience, and occasionally profit 😉.
+I'm Joe (or `JDTech` online), an electrical engineering student from Canada who codes for fun, convenience, and occasionally profit 😉.
 I use Python for *almost* everything—with the exception of occasional web projects and C++ for Arduino/ESP/VEX/FRC projects.
 Thanks for checking out my profile!

 🔭 I’m currently working on ...